comaps/website/content/support/how-to-deal-with-map-download-errors/index.md

   order: 70
 ---

-If you’re experiencing problems while downloading maps from OM, please try the following:
+If you’re experiencing problems while downloading maps from CoMaps, please try the following:

 1. Check that your internet connection is working properly.
 2. Check if you have any firewall apps on the device or on the router.